Most brand agencies give you something that looks good. We build something that generates revenue.

 Abstract Creative works with professional services firms and founder-led businesses typically between $500K and $5M in annual revenue.
 These are businesses that have already proven their model — they have real clients, real results, and real momentum.
 What they need now is a brand that reflects where the business actually is, instead of where it was when they started.

 The brand they built in year one was built to survive.
 The brand they need now needs to scale.
 Those are different requirements, and most brands that were built to survive are not equipped to scale without intervention.
+If the founder is still the one making every brand call, that is the bottleneck — and it needs to be solved before scale can happen.

 If that describes where you are, the first step is understanding your specific gap — what is working, what is not, and what needs to change to get from where you are to where you are going.
 That is what the assessment is designed to do.